 - Initiate, facilitate, and moderate classroom discussions.

-Art and Music Professors with little to no experience tend to make between $33450 and $47120 while the more experienced ones make over $91580 per year.
+Art, Drama and Music Professors with little to no experience tend to make between $36360 and $51550 while the more experienced ones can earn over $98690 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Art and Music Professor is to move to a higher paying state like NY.
-Right now, the highest paying states for Art and Music Professors are NY, MA, CA, NH and MD.
+One of the easiest ways to increase your salary as a Postsecondary Art, Drama and Music Teacher is to move to a higher paying state like CA. Right now, the highest paying states for Art, Drama and Music Professors are CA, DC, NY, MA and CT.

-3 other factors that can increase your salary as An Art and Music Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Art, Drama and Music Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Art and Music Professors what degree they had when they got the job and most of them said they had a Master’s degree followed by PhD.
+We asked other Art, Drama and Music Professors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a PhD.

 Pros and Cons